VladimirAlexiev/rdf2rml/doc/rdf2sparql.md

 - Create an Ontotext Refine project and capture its project ID
 - Load tabular data into the Ontotext Refine project
 - Optionally, apply an OpenRefine data cleaning script
-- Replace the placeholder `PROJECT_ID` in the generated query with the actual ID
+- Optionally, replace the default endpoint in the generated query with the actual endpoint
 - Run the query against a GraphDB repository: it will replace the defined named graph
 - Delete the Ontotext Refine project